 On August 2, 2022, the Company's Board of Directors authorized the repurchase of up to \$50.0 million of the Company's common stock over the 12-month period ending August 2, 2023 (the "Repurchase Program").
 Stock repurchases may be effected through open market repurchases at prevailing market prices, including through the use of block trades and trading plans intended to qualify under Rule 10b5-1 under the Securities Exchange Act of 1934, as amended, privately-negotiated transactions, through other transactions in accordance with applicable securities laws, or a combination of these methods on such terms and in such amounts as the Company deems appropriate and will be funded from available capital.
 The Company is not obligated to repurchase any specific number of shares, and the timing, manner, value, and actual number of shares repurchased will depend on a variety of factors, including the Company's stock price and liquidity requirements, other business considerations and general market and economic conditions.
 No shares will be purchased from SLP Fastball Aggregator, L.P. and its affiliates.
 The Company may discontinue or modify purchases without notice at any time.
-The Company has used and plans to use its existing cash to fund repurchases made under the share repurchase program.
+The Company has used and plans to use its existing cash to fund repurchases made under the share repurchase program

 On November 8, 2022, the Company's Board of Directors authorized an increase to the total available amount under its Repurchase Program to \$150.0 million and extended the program through December 31, 2023.
 On February 28, 2023, the Company's Board of Directors authorized an increase to the total available amount under its Repurchase Program to \$200.0 million.
 On September 14, 2023, the Company announced that its Board of Directors approved a one-year extension of its share repurchase authorization, extending the previously authorized \$200.0 million program through December 31, 2024.
-Through November 6, 2023, the Company repurchased approximately \$118.4 million of shares under the Repurchase Program.
+Through November 6, 2023 May 3, 2024, the Company repurchased approximately \$118.4 million \$119.5 million of shares under the Repurchase Program.
+In connection with the execution of the Merger Agreement, the Company suspended purchases under its Repurchase Program.